 (1) Conduit Payments.
-Conduit payments must be made by the debtor to the trustee through the plan.
+Conduit payments must be set forth in the plan form and made by the debtor to the trustee.
 A debtor may be excused from making conduit payments only by a Court order.
-If the debtor cures the arrearage, the debtor may seek to be excused from conduit payments by:
+The debtor may seek to be excused from conduit payments by:

-(A) Obtaining a Court order after notice to the trustee and all creditors; and
+(A) Obtaining a Court order after notice to the trustee and holder or servicer of the secured obligation; and

-(B) Filing an amended or modified plan to eliminate future conduit payments.
+(B) Filing an amended or modified plan to eliminate future conduit payments, if necessary.

 (2) Debtor's Duties: